-On the day of your surgery, the Physical Therapy team will evaluate you to see if it's safe to get you moving.
+On the day of surgery, your care teams' goal is to help you walk fifteen feet with a walker.
 Your care team will advise you when it is safe to get up.
-Early the next morning, you will be up and dressed to start the day's activity.
-Usually, most patients will be walking with a walker or crutches by the afternoon.
+Early the next morning, you will be up in the chair for breakfast.
+Usually, most patients are walking in the halls with a walker by the afternoon.